 Make sure to bring your camera as the panoramic view is one for the books.
 Watch as the strong waves crash against the craggy coastal rocks and, if it’s low tide, you’ll get a glimpse of the small, unspoiled cove beach.

 Situated on the calm west coast, this beach is part of the Folkestone Marine Park near Holetown.
-This is a popular spot for snorkeling and glass-bottom boat rentals as the inshore reefs are teeming with marine life like colorful corals and vibrant tropical fish.
+This is a popular spot for glass-bottom boat rentals and snorkeling in Barbados as the inshore reefs are teeming with marine life like colorful corals and vibrant tropical fish.
 The marine reserve is an underwater park complete with a shipwreck that draws diving enthusiasts looking to explore the remains approximately half a mile from shore.

 Other than abundant facilities like picnic tables, restrooms, and chair and umbrella rentals, the park is home to a museum featuring educational exhibits highlighting the coastal environment and fishing history on the island.
 This is a great destination for families as there is something here to entertain all ages.

 Visit the best beaches in Barbados on a luxury Caribbean cruise with Celebrity Cruises, where there’s a stretch of sand for everyone to enjoy.

 From pristine white sands perfect for lounging to exciting snorkeling and windsurfing destinations, the top beaches in Barbados are a sun-lover’s paradise.
 Browse our Barbados cruise itineraries and book your next beach adventure today.